 I saw Bowie twice.
 The first time was in Hanley, Staffordshire in the early 70s.
 I remember the venue was full but not crowded, and it didn’t take my friend Jax and I long to maneouvre our way to the front.
 That was a benefit of being only 5ft tall (although it’s had its downsides too, there are gigs when I’ve spent two hours staring at someone’s back and hardly seen the band).
 Once we’d established ourselves on the coveted front row, we had a uninterrupted view of Ziggy, and at one point he even looked down and smiled at us.

 The second time I saw Bowie was during the 90s.
-A friend phoned me in a state of delirious excitement one afternoon; a friend of hers played in the house band for The Jack Docherty Show a (talk show which ran for a while with the standard format of two or three guests on the sofa) and he’d just revealed to her that David Bowie was set to be one of the guests that evening.
+A friend phoned me in a state of delirious excitement one afternoon; a friend of hers played in the house band for The Jack Docherty Show (a talk show which ran for a while with the standard format of two or three guests on the sofa) and he’d just revealed to her that David Bowie was set to be a guest that evening.
 He could get two of us in for the show.
 My friend and I jumped into her car and raced at ridiculous speed into central London.
-We couldn’t find parking and ended up abandoning the car down an alleyway and ran to the studio where we were part of a small audience.
+We couldn’t find parking and ended up abandoning the car down an alleyway and ran to the studio just as the show was starting, where we were part of a small audience.
 Bowie was Docherty’s final guest and he was amazingly funny, upbeat and charismatic.
 No airs and graces, just down to earth and charming.
 After chatting to Jack Docherty, he performed Dead Man Walking, and I recall he stopped the song and started again as it wasn’t quite right.
 He carried on playing after the cameras stopped rolling.
 What a wonderful and intimate performance we were privileged to be a part of.

 Blackstar was released on Bowie’s birthday on Friday, and I like to think that he died knowing his album was already getting a very positive reception, even if the full meaning of the lyrics evaded and mystified us till the news this morning.